SpaceVim/SpaceVim/wiki/en/development-tips.md

 ## Steps of sending a PR

 1. fork this repo
-2. checkout new branch from dev branch
+2. checkout a new branch from master
 3. push your commits
 4. sending pull request